Fooodo / Docs

 Roadmap

-- A typed JS SDK for the white-label embedding flow.
+• A typed JS SDK for the white-label embedding flow.

-- A public API for menu read-only queries (so partner sites can show "today's menu" without scraping).
+• A public read-only API for menu queries (so partner sites can show "today's menu" without scraping).

 If you need any of these sooner, email hello@fooodo.com — partner pull tends to move them up.